 Once FreeSync is enabled, you can test it by running a game or video that has a variable frame rate.
 You should notice that the graphics are displayed smoothly and without any artefacts.
 If you do not notice any improvement, make sure that the frame rate of your game or video is within the FreeSync range of your monitor.

 A significant difference between AMD FreeSync and Nvidia G-Sync is how graphics cards are handled.

 For FreeSync to work, no special hardware must be added to displays.
-You won’t enjoy adaptive sync if you use FreeSync with an Nvidia graphics card.
-It is intended only for AMD’s graphics cards and available only when connected to Display Port.
+You won’t enjoy adaptive sync using FreeSync with an Nvidia graphics card.
+It is intended only for AMD’s graphics cards and is available only when connected to Display Port.

 Are FreeSync monitors worth it?

 A FreeSync-monitor would be worth it if you had an AMD GPU or a high-end Gaming PC with an AMD GPU in it.